-So, what do you think of when you hear “Do the Mario!” – is the song stuck in your head now?
+If you hear “Do the Mario!” does the infamous song get stuck in your head?
 Well, for countless American children, we had the pleasure of watching the late, great, former-wrestler Lou Albano and late, great, Canadian actor Danny Wells play Mario and Luigi, respectively.
 Their live action scenes were loosely scripted but mostly Albano and Wells would improv and play off one another.
 As veteran performers, they made it work and added quite a bit overall to the Mario canon through their interpretations of the characters, which they also voiced in the cartoon.
 Their segments would generally be campy and fun as they would often interact with celebrity guest stars (or B/C-list ones) and experience various unusual misadventures, all in their Brooklyn-based business (presumably pre-Mushroom Kingdom exposure).
 Other times, they’d simply deal with everyday scenarios…

 Such as rapping or covering Nicole Eggert in cake …. everyday normal plumber stuff

 Oddly enough, after just the first year, Dic Entertainment decided to go a different route, jump the shark, and axe the Mario Brothers from the Mario Brothers Show.
 You can probably tell where all this will go from here.
 To say they strayed from the formula would be an understatement.
 All live action segments were replaced with new ones to create a format called Club Mario.
 And it had all the subtlety of Poochie the Rapping Dog.

 “Hey kids, always recycle – TO THE EXTREME!!!” – Poochie